socs-kul/socs-kul.github.io/_tutorials/rars.md

 ```bash
 $ brew install java
 ```
-Check if the installation was successful with `java -version`.
+Check if the installation was successful by running `java -version`.
 If so, proceed to the installation of RARS.

 **On Windows:**\
-If you are running Windows it is a bit more complicated:
+If you are running Windows, you should follow these steps:

     1) Download Java: https://java.com/en/download/
     2) Run the installer
     3) Add Java to your PATH environment variables
         (My Computer > Properties > Advanced > Environment Variables > Path)
-        (In a Dutch System, Environment Variables is called Omgevingsvariabelen) Lots of documentation is online how to do this.
+        (In a Dutch System, Environment Variables is called Omgevingsvariabelen) Lots of documentation can be found online on how to do this.
 One example is https://explainjava.com/java-path/

 Check if the installation was successful with `java -version` in a command prompt (Windows key + R, type cmd).
 If so, proceed to the installation of RARS.